sahilphule/devops-templates/documentation/terraform/azure/azure-terraform-modules/azure-terraform-modules.md

 ---

 ## MySQL Flexible Module
-For database, we will use Azure MySQL Flexible.
+For the database, we will use Azure MySQL Flexible.
 1. Create *mysql-flexible* folder inside the *azure-modules* directory.
 2. Inside *mysql-flexible* folder, create *main.tf* file and define the following resources:
     - azurerm_subnet